-Current assets were approximately \$252,100,000 at the end of 2021 and were primarily comprised of cash of \$183,200,000, accounts receivable of \$34,400,000, and accrued revenue of \$16,100,000, each of which mark an increase from 2020 to 2021.
-Cash increased each year as a result of operating surpluses.
+Current assets were approximately \$272,000,000 at the end of 2022 and were primarily comprised of cash of \$169,600,000, accounts receivable of \$46,300,000, and accrued revenue of \$20,500,000, Cash decreased from 2021 to 2022 mostly due to increasing costs and MCE's decision to delay increasing customer rates.
 Accounts receivable and accrued revenue experienced moderate increases due to attributable to territorial expansion in previous years as well as a small increase in the length of the collections cycle attributable to Covid-19.
 Accrued revenue differs from accounts receivable in that it is the result of electricity use by MCE customers before invoicing to those customers has occurred.